performancecopilot/parfait/RELEASING.md

 The best place to start is to [read this Overview guide](http://central.sonatype.org/pages/ossrh-guide.html).

-It appears the account to be created _may_ need to be linked with access to the `com.custardsource` project when Paul Cowan original set this project up way back when.
-You may need to either refer to the original issue [https://issues.sonatype.org/browse/OSSRH-576], however my recommendation is to create a new Issue and add myself (`psmith@aconex.com`) as a watcher.
+It appears the account to be created _may_ need to be linked with access to the `io.pcp` project.
+Create a new Sonatype JIRA Issue and add myself (`psmith@aconex.com`) as a watcher.

 gpg
 ---